 This beta will expire on Thu Jan 31 00:00:00 ICT 2008.

 It expires 543 years ago!.
 So why does this happen?.
-One hint: he is a Thai.
-He prefers Thai language.
-Thai people use Buddhist calendar, which differs 543 years from Gregorian calendar.
+One hint: he is Thai.
+He prefers to use the Thai language on his computer.
+Thai people use Buddhist calendar, which differs 543 years from the Gregorian calendar.

 Continue reading “Adobe Flex Builder 3 Expiring too Fast”

 Well behaved mac applications stores their localization info on the Resources folder inside their application bundle.
 This localization can be deleted using finder (or you can add one too if you like).
 I have noticed that almost all applications from Apple (such as iTunes, iMovieHD, etc), comes with many languages, and when I delete these uneeded languages, I got about 1,3 Gigabytes free space.
 That may not seem much, but since I am running out of disk space, it helps me a lot.

 Continue reading “Deleting Localization from Mac OS X Applications”